StephanieRogers-ML/deep-learning_vehicle-dashboard/Docs/Data_Report/ReadMe.md

 _Location to place documents describing results of data exploration_

 ## General summary of the data
 The Comprehensive Cars (CompCars) dataset contains data from two scenarios, including images from web-nature and surveillance-nature.
 The web-nature data contains 163 car makes with 1,716 car models.
 There are a total of 136,726 images capturing the entire cars and 27,618 images capturing the car parts.
 The full car images are labeled with bounding boxes and viewpoints.
+Vehicle models of the same make having different shapes and/or appearances in different years.
 Parts are: headlight, taillight, foglight, airintake, console, steering_wheel, dashboard, gear_lever.

-## Data quality summary
-Vehicle models of the same make having different shapes and/or appearances in different years.
-## Target variable
-## Individual variables
-## Variable ranking

-## Relationship between explanatory variables and target variable
 ![Interior Parts](https://github.com/StephanieRogers-ML/deep-learning_vehicle-dashboard/blob/master/Docs/Data_Dictionaries/parts.png)